fournip1/JPAFBOARD/README.md

-# Welcome to the PAF Board project
+# Ze PAF Board

 This small Java application is a bespoke media player taylored for **sound stage managers working on improv' shows**.

 > In an improv' show, the sound manager should be able to play the right track at the right moment instantaneously, depending on what's happening on stage.

 Up to now, this could either be achieved with a live musician or with a standard music board.
 Of course a live musician is the ideal solution.
 Alternatively, if you want to rely on a very small set of tracks, a straightforward music board can do the job too.

 But in my case, I wanted to pick-up my song amongst a wide music library.
 That's why I designed this tool.

 **The basic principle underlying this tool is to associate keywords to tracks.**

 > Let's illustrate!
 Suppose that you have a track with the sound of a running chainsaw.
 You can set the keywords *fear*, *forest*, *accident* for this track.
 Doing so the song will be accessible behind the buttons corresponding to these keywords.

 ## Features

 The board allows the user to:

 * find music based on keywords, title, artist, using the search bar;
 * quickly access the list of keywords on a grid and get the songs associated to a given keyword by pressing the related button;
 * add songs to the music database with a straightforward drag and drop;
 * play a song by double clicking on it;
 * edit a song and modify the title, artist and list of keywords associated to it;
 * edit a keyword;
 * remove a song or a keyword.

 ## Download and install

-All the files for a ready to use experience are in [this directory](/installers).
+All the needed files to run the application are in [this directory](/installers).

 ### For debian-based distributions (ubuntu, mint, raspbian...)

 You may use a ready made installer for debian (.deb).
 Simply run the command:

-> sudo dpkg -i jpafboard_2.1-1_amd64.deb
+> sudo dpkg -i jpafboard_2.1_amd64.deb

+It creates the shortcut ***JPafBoard*** in your applications' menu.

 If you want to desinstall it, run: